-Use Schedule J (Form 1041) to report an accumulation distribution for a complex trust.
+Use Schedule J (Form 1041) to report an accumulation distribution for a complex trust to which the throwback rules continue to apply (as explained above).
 An accumulation distribution is the excess of amounts properly paid, credited, or required to be distributed (other than income required to be distributed currently) over the DNI of the trust reduced by income required to be distributed currently.
 To have an accumulation distribution, the distribution must exceed the accounting income of the trust.

-Part I-Accumulation Distribution in 1997
+Part I-Accumulation Distribution in 1998